javascript-tutorial/en.javascript.info/1-js/01-getting-started/02-basics/article.md

 alert("World"); // This comment follows the statement
 ```

+For longer, descriptive comments that span multiple lines, we can use the `/* ... */` syntax.

 **Multiline comments start with a forward slash and an asterisk <code>/&#42;</code> and end with an asterisk and a forward slash <code>&#42;/</code>.**